jakjak85/fire-inventory/README.md

 Clone the repository and then you can use activator in your desighed preference.
 Some use Activator UI or you can just use activator run.

+-- MongoDB Installation
+Install MongoDB
+In the mongo db command prompted exectute the following commands
+> use fireHouse
+> db.createCollection("people")